Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 3. Verify that the previously-retained `first_valid` and `invalid_entries` fields
    do not exclude `position`.
-4. Compute the root hash of the Certificate Subtree by interpreting `inclusion` as a proof of inclusion in the Certificate Subtree for the log entry at `position`.
+4. Compute the root hash of the Certificate Subtree by interpreting `inclusion` as an inclusion proof from the Certificate Subtree for the log entry at `position`.
 The full subtrees are assumed to already be known, meaning they will not be repeated.
 Verify that the computed value matches the retained value.